-ham radio review
+ham radio repair

 Step 1: Check the Power Source